Aloha Lani

 No analysis available

-Multiple listings explicitly mention ocean views and ocean-facing lanais—quotes include 'sparkling ocean views', '525 square foot private lanai facing the ocean', and 'peek-a-boo ocean/Royal Hawaiian hotel view from bedroom'.
-Evidence is repeated across many agent remarks and appears in listings for both penthouse and standard units, indicating the building offers ocean-view units.
+Multiple listing remarks explicitly mention ocean views and ocean-facing lanais (quotes: 'sparkling ocean views', 'private lanai facing the ocean').
+Evidence appears across many agent remarks and high-floor/penthouse descriptions, indicating the building offers ocean-view units.

 No analysis available